jlmelville/uwot/README.md

 ## News

+*August 1 2018*.
+Numerical vectors are now supported for supervised dimension reduction.

 *July 31 2018*.
 (Very) initial support for supervised dimension reduction: categorical data only at the moment.
 Pass in a factor vector (use `NA` for unknown labels) as the `y` parameter and edges with bad (or unknown) labels are